Reading and Phonics at Rigby Hall

 Who can I speak to about reading?

 Your child’s class teacher will be able to answer any questions about your child’s reading.
 You can also speak to Mrs Kelly Ferran who leads English and Phonics throughout the school if you need further support.

 How we teach reading at Rigby Hall

 At Rigby Hall School we teach a phoneme (letter sound) a week using visual, movement and sound.
-Children take part in a wide variety of fun activities to support them in recognising, reading and writing the sound.
-As well as phonics we incorporate sight reading and visual skills strategies for those children who struggle with the mechanics of phonics.
+Children take part in a wide variety of activities to motivate and support them in recognising, reading and writing the sound.

-Our phonics aim is to build on children’s speaking and listening skills in their own right as well as prepare children for learning to read by developing their phonic knowledge and skills.
+The aim of our phonics teaching, is to build on children’s speaking and listening skills in their own right as well as prepare children for learning to read by developing their phonic knowledge and skills.
 Children need all these skills for independence and exams/accreditied courses in Key Stage 4 and 5.
 We place children in ability groups to allow them to reach their full potential but plan for children’s individual needs within the group using a wide range of strategies.
 We also have celebration days such as Roald Dahl day and World Book day to promote the love of reading.

 What you can do to help…